planeasy-webgis/planeasy-crowdsourcing-framework/docs/PRIVACY_GUIDELINES.md

 ### 📝 Questionnaire Responses

 When you take part in a project, you may be invited to answer short questionnaires.
-These are designed for research and planning purposes, and may include questions about:
+These are designed for research and planning purposes and may include questions about:

 - **Your profile** (age range, education, work situation, household context)
 - **Mobility habits** (how often you walk, cycle, or use public transport)